rydmike/rydmike.github.io/flexfold.md

 demo we go nuts and display hundreds of Undraw SVGs, where each one gets a random color and is animated in/out to another random image at random time intervals.
 This is just a wild test to stress Flutter on different platforms, especially on Web.
 I doubt it is really relevant to any real world use case, nevertheless it is interesting to see that it actually works.
-On desktop it is actually quite smooth in release builds, in Web builds it is a bit janky, but works.
+On desktop builds it is actually really smooth in release mode, in Web builds it is a bit janky, but it works OK.

 <img src="https://rydmike.com/assets/undraw1.gif?raw=true" alt="Flexfold undraw" width="800"/>